 First according to the hold the opponent is gripping the knife.
 Second according to which hand he is holding it.
 Third, according to the height and direction the opponent is able to stab from his initial position or as he gets closer as he might attempt to stab or slash various areas in your body, not all the time with the most obvious optimal convenient hold or stance.

-For example the front kick to the groin is tactically executed with the defender’s leg which is across the hand holding the knife, not in front.
+For example the front kick to the groin is tactically executed with the defender’s leg which is across the hand holding the knife.
 This forces the defender to move his body slightly to the opponent’s side away from the slightly angular top down direction of the knife.

 But that initial instinctive motion is honed to promote more the timing and force of the counter kick than the complete tactical evasion from the stab.
 But at least if you are running out of time you are in the right direction to escape.